BBai-Tips/bbai/CONVENTIONS.md

 DO NOT MAKE ANY CODE CHANGES UNTIL EXPLICITLY ASKED TO DO SO.
 The coding assistant will prompt for code changes.
 Respect those instructions but wait until explicitly told to write code.

 ## Project Overview
+`bbai` is a versatile project that provides REST API and CLI tools to modify and enhance a wide range of text-based projects using LLM technology.
+Inspired by the `aider` tool, `bbai` is designed to work with various text formats including, but not limited to:

+- Programming code in any language
+- Prose and documentation
+- Fiction writing
+- LLM prompts
+- HTML and SVG
+- Markdown and other markup languages
+- Configuration files
+- Data formats (JSON, YAML, etc.)

-`bbai` is a project that provides REST API and CLI tools to modify local files using LLM, inspired by the `aider` tool.
-It supports vector embeddings for code/text chunks from local repositories, implements RAG (Retrieval-Augmented Generation) for LLM, and provides LLM tools for requesting access to files for review or edit.
+It supports vector embeddings for code and text chunks from local repositories, implements RAG (Retrieval-Augmented Generation) for LLM, and provides LLM tools for requesting access to files for review or edit.
+This makes `bbai` a powerful assistant for any text-based project, whether it's software development, content creation, or data analysis.

 ## Technology Stack
 - Runtime: Deno with TypeScript (strict mode)